HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_hpe_slingshot_cxi_nic_host_software.md

   The list of required packages is provided below.

-## Use meta RPMs (Early Access Feature)
+## Use meta RPMs

-SHS now provides meta RPMs that simplify installation by including all required SHS packages.
+SHS provides meta RPMs that simplify installation by including all required SHS packages.
-These meta packages are available only for RHEL and SLES distributions.
 There are two available meta RPMs: `shs-hpcm-dkms` and `shs-hpcm-kmp`.
 Use `shs-hpcm-dkms` for DKMS-based installations, and `shs-hpcm-kmp` for KMP-based installations.
-**Note:** This feature is provided as an **Early Access Feature**.
-It has been fully tested internally and is planned for general availability in the next release.

-For now, **use with caution**.
+These meta packages are available for RHEL, SLES, and Ubuntu distributions.
+Ubuntu only supports DKMS installations; the `shs-hpcm-kmp` meta package is not available for Ubuntu.

 If the installation fails due to dependencies or other issues, then install the RPMs directly following the "Use individual RPMs" procedure.

 ## Use individual RPMs